PalNilsson/dask-submitter/README.md

 ### Preliminaries

-Google Cloud commands (read: kubectl) are expected be available.
+Google Cloud commands (kubectl) are expected be available.

 ### Operations